This page is a summary of my conjectures regarding unresolved issues in physics.

 Disclaimers

 * I am not a physics professional, just a generalist educated layman who had read a lot about a wide range of academic and professional writing on the topic.
-The topics I am summarizing here have write or wrong answers, but even professional physicists do not have consensus answers to them - they are unsolved problems in physics.
-These are not statements of established and proven physical conclusions, but neither are the divorced from the empirical evidence, the physics literature, and reasonable inferences that can be drawn from them.
+The topics I am summarizing here have right or wrong answers, but even professional physicists do not have consensus answers to them - they are unsolved problems in physics.
+These are not statements of established and proven physical conclusions, but neither are they divorced from the empirical evidence, the physics literature, and reasonable inferences that can be drawn from them.

 * These are not dogmatic or ideological views.
 I am open to changing my views in the face of new observational evidence and theoretical insights.